Trump’s hush money sentencing is postponed indefinitely, judge says

 Judge Juan Merchan also agreed to hold off on issuing his decision on presidential immunity until after he reviews the parties’ filings.

-Merchan granted Trump’s request to file a motion to dismiss the case – ordering them to submit their papers by December 2.
-Prosecutors are ordered to respond by December 9.
+Merchan granted Trump’s request to file a motion to dismiss the case, ordering his legal team to submit their papers by December 2, and prosecutors have a week to respond.
 Trump’s team wanted to have until December 20 to file their paperwork.

 The-CNN-Wire